 What is a Message?

-A message is the combination of a particular message content (what is in the message), message type (push notification, SMS, Interactive Display Message, etc.) and the message triggers (whichever you select).
+A message is the combination of a particular message content (what is in the message), message type (push notification, SMS, Interactive Display Message, etc.) and the message signals (whichever you select).

 There are three types of messages:

-- Dynamic Push - A dynamic notification delivered using triggers to guarantee optimal timing.
+- Dynamic Push - A dynamic notification delivered using signals to guarantee optimal timing.

 - In-App - Dynamic notification that can contain media.

 Creating the Message

 Dynamic Push is similar to sending a standard push notification but instead it utilises the OpenBack delivery signals.
 A Dynamic Push can be a simple message notification or it can also contain a URL/deeplink.
 Find more information on URLs and deeplinking here.

 If you plan on using Dynamic Push, click here to skip to Step 2.